srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

     )
     ```

-#### Don’t hardwire params in a function call
+#### Don't hardwire params in a function call

 - _Bad_
   ```python
   esa_df = universe.get_esa_universe_mapped(False, True)
   ```
   - It is difficult to read and understand without looking for the invoked
-    function (aka write-only code) and it’s brittle since a change in the
+    function (aka write-only code) and it's brittle since a change in the
     function params goes unnoticed.
 - _Good_
   ```python